-VariZIG is approved by the U.S.(FDA) for (PEP) of primary (VZV) (also called varicella or chicken pox) in people at high-risk for severe disease.
-People at high risk of severe varicella include pregnant women, premature infants, and children and adults who are .
-VariZIG is intended to reduce the severity of varicella if infection occurs.
+VariZIG is approved by the U.S.(FDA) for (PEP) of chickenpox (also called varicella or ) in people at high-risk for severe disease, such as pregnant women, premature infants, and children and adults who are .
+VariZIG is intended to reduce the severity of chickenpox if infection occurs.

 How is VariZIG used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children include recommendations on the use of VariZIG for post-exposure prophylaxis (PEP) of primary VZV infection in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the use of VariZIG for (PEP) of chickenpox in people with HIV.